 Fundamental Concepts and Skills for Nursing - Revised Reprint, 6th Edition

-Learn all the basic concepts and fundamental skills that an LPN/LVN needs!
-Fundamental Concepts and Skills for Nursing, 6th Edition prepares you for nursing practice in a number of care settings, including hospitals, long-term care facilities, medical offices, clinics, surgery centers, and home care agencies.
-Illustrated, easy-to-read guidelines ensure that you gain a thorough understanding of the nursing process and problem solving, addressing topics such as the physiologic and psychosocial needs of the patient, critical thinking and clinical judgment, communication, collaboration with the health care team, patient teaching, and cultural competence.
-Written by noted educator Patricia Williams, this text prepares you to pass the Next Generation NCLEX-PN® Exam and succeed in any care setting.
+Help your students learn the basic concepts and fundamental skills that LPN/LVNs need in current practice!
+Fundamental Concepts and Skills for Nursing, 6th Edition prepares students for nursing practice in a number of care settings, including hospitals, long-term care facilities, medical offices, clinics, surgery centers, and home care agencies.
+Illustrated, easy-to-read guidelines provide a thorough understanding of the nursing process and problem solving, addressing topics such as the physiologic and psychosocial needs of the patient, critical thinking and clinical judgment, communication, collaboration with the health care team, patient teaching, and cultural competence.
+Ideal for LPN/LVN programs with a concept-based curriculum, this text prepares your students to pass the Next Generation NCLEX-PN® Exam and succeed in any care setting.

 - Concept maps help you visualize concepts addressed in the text and show how a condition or response can affect more than one body system, relating to symptoms, treatments, and side effects.